12 Best medium format cameras: (2023 Guide & Reviews)

 New, improved, faster, and slicker – the mirrorless Hasselblad has style with its more sophisticated Wi-Fi connectivity.

-Moreover, the beautifully designed camera with dual sim card and USB-C is more portable and assessable than ever.
+Moreover, the beautifully designed camera with dual SIM card and USB-C is more portable and accessible than ever.

 Click here to buy